Windsooon/cherry/README.md

     weighted avg    0.96      0.96     0.96       190

 ### Display
-You can use `display()` API to display the learning curve using different feature extraction functions and classify functions.
+You can use the`display()` API to display the learning curve using different feature extraction functions and classify functions.

     >>> cherry.display(model='harmful', clf_method='SGD')